Philipp Kohlschreiber: 2019–2021: Loss of form; continued struggles in 2020; out of top 100 in 2021

-2022: 68th Grand Slam appearance, out of top 200, retirement
+2022: 68th Grand Slam appearance, retirement

 He competed in his 68th Grand Slam at the Australian Open and reached the second round.

 Unable to defend his third round showing at Roland Garros from the year before, and despite qualifying at Indian Wells earlier in the season, he fell out of the top 150 on 6 June 2022.
 On 20 June, after winning the first round of the Wimbledon qualifying, he announced his retirement from professional tennis after that tournament.
 He played his last match on the ATP Tour two days later, losing to Mikhail Kukushkin in the next round.

-As of 4 September 2024, he is in 9th place on the list of Grand Slam appearances overall with 68 tied with Rafael Nadal.
+As of 30 April 2026, he is in 10th place on the list of Grand Slam appearances overall with 68 tied with Rafael Nadal.

+2026: Brief comeback

+Almost four years after his last match, Kohlschreiber made a brief comeback in the doubles event at the Upper Austria Open partnering Joel Schwärzler who he had been helping to coach with the pair making it through to the quarterfinals where they lost to eventual finalists Àlex Martínez and Bruno Pujol Navarro in a super tiebreak.